 5. Klaviyo

 The platform integrates with Shopify, BigCommerce, Magento, and other e-commerce platforms, syncing product catalogs and order data in real time.
 Email automation includes abandoned cart recovery, post-purchase follow-ups, and browse abandonment campaigns.
-Klaviyo also handles SMS, coordinating text and email sends based on customer preferences.
+Klaviyo also handles SMS, coordinating text and email sends based on customer preferences and channel engagement history.

 Predictive analytics for customer lifetime value and churn probability